Rifad Marasabessy: Borneo Samarinda

 In 2021, Rifad Marasabessy signed a contract with Liga 1 club Borneo Samarinda.
 He made his league debut on 4 September 2021 in a match against Persebaya Surabaya at the Wibawa Mukti Stadium, Cikarang.

 International career

 On 31 May 2017, Marasabessy made his debut for an Indonesian youth team against a Brazil U-20 squad in the 2017 Toulon Tournament in France.
 He was also one of the players who strengthened the Indonesia U-19 team in the 2018 AFC U-19 Championship.

-Marasabessy received a call to join the senior Indonesian national football team in May 2021.
+Marasabessy received a call up to the senior Indonesia national football team in May 2021.
 He earned his first senior cap in a 25 May 2021 friendly match in Dubai against Afghanistan.